-There are a growing number of quality approach shoes hitting the market, and we’ve been particularly impressed with La Sportiva’s TX3.
-Despite being designed for climbers, the TX3 shares a number of traits with the Salomon X Ultra 3: it’s lightweight and comfortable, grips well in both wet and dry conditions, and the full rubber rand offers excellent foot protection.
-We have had issues with durability on the mesh upper material and La Sportiva doesn’t make a waterproof version—upgrading to the leather TX4 does get you additional tear and water resistance—but we love the shoe overall (for more information, see our in-depth TX3 review).
-It is, however, more specialized than the Salomon.
-And if you’re spending more time on the trail rather than scrambling on rock, the X Ultra 3 gets the nod from us.
+There are a growing number of quality approach shoes hitting the market, and we’ve been particularly impressed with La Sportiva’s TX4.
+Despite being designed for climbers, the TX4 shares a number of traits with the Salomon X Ultra 3: it’s lightweight and comfortable, grips well over rocky terrain in both wet and dry conditions, and the full rubber rand offers excellent foot protection.
+We do have a couple complaints: grip comes up short in mud and dirt, plus the La Sportiva’s stiffer build feels a bit clunkier than the Salomon.
+In the end, if you’re spending more time on the trail rather than scrambling on rock, the X Ultra 3 gets the nod from us.